nicbrou/Name-That-Tune/README.md

 # **NAME THAT TUNE!**

+## Inspiration

+In my previous career, I worked as a music therapist with seniors in long term care facilities.
+During theme-based singing groups, we played a game called, "Name that Tune" in which I would sing and play my guitar and the group members would guess what song I was singing.
+That is what inspired this browser game and instead of live music, it's pre-recorded.
+I am a singer-songwriter and musician as well and decided to sing record one of the songs in the game.
+See if you can guess which one!

 ## Rules and General Overview

 "Name That Tune" is a single-player quiz game.
 The goal of the game is to correctly name as many songs as you can after listening to part of the recording and reading a snippet of the lyrics.